EDiRobotics/mimictest/README.md

 - You should choose a text encoder in [Sentence Transformers](https://sbert.net/) to generate text embeddings and sent them to RT1.

 - Our implementation predicts multiple continuous actions (see above) instead of a single discrete action.
 We find our setting has better performance.

+- **To get better performance, you should freeze the EfficientNet visual encoder in the 1st training stage, and unfreeze it in the 2nd stage.**
 </details>

 <details>